 What is CSR and Culture Immersion?

-Within the scope of any company marketing strategies, CSR (Corporate Social Responsibility) play a crucial job.
+Within the scope of any company marketing strategies, CSR (Corporate Social Responsibility) plays a crucial job.
+By advancing this CSR term in a broader ways, some companies have used ESG (Environmental, Social, Governance) in the Give Back Section.
 This marketing excerpt does not just impact external audience but improving the ethic of their internal team within the company.
 According to Investopedia article, CSR defined as “a self-regulating business model that helps a company be socially accountable—to itself, its stakeholders, and the public.
 By practicing corporate social responsibility, also called corporate citizenship, companies can be conscious of the kind of impact they are having on all aspects of society, including economic, social, and environmental.”
-To the extend of Sam’s experience who use this CSR as the main marketing mechanism, this definition is the most appropriate to the business context.
+To the extend of Sam’s experience who used this CSR as the main marketing mechanism, this definition is the most appropriate to the business context.

 As for this group of CSR travel team, they support a local rural school of Angkor Kids Center (AKC) to help develop the school infrastructures.
 They also help to teach the English and some outdoor learning to the local kids.
 We sometimes found it is not much effecting the local hosts in term of learning but it does influence through the culture itself.
 Example, the group spoke English as the main language and the kids who are learning English found wow, the strange language they are learning now is truly a tool of communication.

 Whereas, Culture Immersion could be referred to as Culture Interaction.
 Culture Immersion involved with any activities of a special group of people travel to take part in out of their own cultures or norms.
 They could expect to learn something new and develop their interpersonal skills.
 The culture exchange creates a new ability to better lead the team and better contact with customers from different cultures.